Delicious Sourdough Ciabatta

 - 9 grams (1 tsp) Kosher salt

 - Autolyze – In a large mixing bowl, add the sourdough starter, water, and flour.
 Stir well with a wooden spoon or spatula.
-Cover the bowl and leave to rest for 60 mins up to 2 hours.Pro tip – Autolyze will help strengthen the gluten formation on the dough.500 grams Bread flour, 320 grams Water, 100 grams Levain
+Cover the bowl and leave to rest for 60 minutes up to 2 hours.500 grams Bread flour, 380 grams Water, 150 grams Sourdough starter

 - Salt – Next, add the salt to the starter and combine well for at least 2 minutes.
-Cover the bowl and let the dough rest for another 30 minutes.
-Pro tip – Resting will help rest the gluten and elasticity in the dough.9 grams Kosher salt
+Cover the bowl and let the dough rest for another 30 minutes.9 grams Kosher salt

 - Shape – Dust your work surface generously with flour.
 Make sure you have good coverage to prevent sticking.
 Dust the top of the dough with flour as well.
-Release the edges of the dough from the bowl/pan then turn the dough out onto a heavily floured work surface.
-Pro tip – High hydration dough will tend to stick easily.
-So do less with it and make sure you are generous with the dry flour.
+Release the edges of the dough from the bowl/pan, then turn the dough out onto a heavily floured work surface.

-- Divide – Using a bench scraper, divide the dough in half and then in half again to make 4 loves.
-Then, shape each half into a rectangle trying not to deflate the dough.
+- Divide – Using a bench scraper, divide the dough in half and then in half again to make four loaves.
+Then, shape each half into a rectangle, trying not to deflate the dough.
 Transfer to a well-dusted parchment paper or bread cloche.
-Fold the paper or cloche around the loaves to help keep its shape.
-Pro tip – Please note in the video I made 2 loaves using half the recipe.
+Fold the paper or cloche around the loaves to help keep their shape.

 - Cool – When baked, remove from the oven and cool on a wire rack for at least an hour before cutting.
-Pro tip – When baked, the internal temperature of the sourdough bread should be read about 205 to 210°F (or 96-98°C) on an instant-read thermometer.
+When baked, the internal temperature of the sourdough bread should be about 205 to 210°F (or 96-98°C) on an instant-read thermometer.

-- If this is your first loaf with sourdough starter dont’ get overwhelmed with hours and baking formulas.
-That is why in the final recipe I have not given you any baker’s formula to calculate specific hours but rather a longer timeline.
+- If this is your first loaf with sourdough starter, don’t get overwhelmed with hours and baking formulas.
+Just follow the recipe correctly, and you should succeed.

-- Also, the timeline for bulk fermentation and proofing is quite large 8 to 16 hours from counter to refrigerator.
-This means you can start the process 24 hours ahead and not be overwhelmed with the process.
+- Also, the bulk fermentation and proofing timeline is quite long, 8 to 16 hours from counter to refrigerator.
+This means you can start the process 24 hours ahead without being overwhelmed.

 - Use a kitchen scale when baking with sourdough because that will give you an accurate measure.

-- Sourdough bread with 80% hydration means the dough is very loose.
+- Sourdough bread with high hydration means the dough is very loose.
 The bench scraper is your best working tool.

-- Today, I used a pizza stone but, baking is a special bread pan such as clouch, dutch oven, or cast-iron pan with ensures a wonderful crust to your sourdough ciabatta bread and is definitely worth the investment.
+- Today, I used a pizza stone, but baking is a special bread pan such as a loaf clouch, Dutch oven, or cast-iron pan with ensures a wonderful crust to your sourdough ciabatta bread and is worth the investment.

-- Sourdough must be baked in a hot oven so make sure to preheat your home oven for no less than 30 minutes up to an hour.
+- Sourdough must be baked in a hot oven, so make sure to preheat your home oven for no less than 30 minutes or up to an hour.

 This bread has “slather with butter” all over it.